 The promenade between Maspalomas and Meloneras also offers a great place to walk in the evening and enjoy the views, plus you will find many restaurants and shops along the way.

 Puerto Rico is ideal for families due to a large number of family-oriented hotels and plenty of restaurants where you can try the local cuisine.
 The resort has easy access to two great beaches, Puerto Rico Beach and Playa Amadores.
 With clean and calm waters, these beaches are ideal for kids and for days of chilling in the sun.

 Puerto Rico is the ideal choice if you want a chilled holiday in the sun, with everything you need close by.
 Both beaches - Puerto Rico and Amadores are close to bars and restaurants, there are plenty of facilities like sunbeds, parasols and even lifeguards on site.
 If you want all the comfort that a resort can provide, then this is the best place for you in Gran Canaria.

 From Puerto Rico, it is easy to get to Arguineguin, a fishing village where lots of locals still live and you can get a sense of the local atmosphere.
 On Fridays, you can make a short trip to Mogan and visit the popular market, where tourists come from all over the island.

-There are lots of boat trips or fishing trips that you can do from Puerto Rico and for the kids, the resort has plenty of activities to offer, from mini-golf courses to an Angry Birds Activity Park, which guarantees a few hours of fun for the kids.
+There are lots of boat trips or fishing trips that you can do from Puerto Rico and the resort has plenty of activities and things to do for kids, from mini-golf courses to an Angry Birds Activity Park, which guarantees a few hours of fun for the kids.